quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Detecting Lost Packets

-Packets in QUIC are only considered lost once a larger packet number in the same packet number space is acknowledged.
-DetectLostPackets is called every time an ack is received and operates on the sent_packets for that packet number space.
+Packets in QUIC are only considered lost once a larger packet number is acknowledged.
+DetectLostPackets is called every time an ack is received.
 If the loss detection timer expires and the loss_time is set, the previous largest acked packet is supplied.

 #### Pseudocode